go-rillas/subprocess/README.md

 ## Install

+The subprocess package does not include external dependencies.
+It is built with the Go standard library.

-Install the library locally for testing and use in development with the following command:
+Install the subprocess library locally for testing and development use with the following command:

 ```
 go get github.com/pygz/subprocess